D3rHase/rsync-deploy-action/README.md

 ```

 ### Parameters
-You can use plain text instead of the secrets for these values directly in your workflow, but it is highly recommended to use GitHub Secrets for sensitive information to ensure privacy and security.
+You can use plain text instead of the secrets for these values directly in your action, but it is highly recommended to use GitHub Secrets for sensitive information to ensure privacy and security.
 See [Secrets Configuration](#secrets-configuration).

 - `HOST`: The remote server address (IP or domain) - **Required**.
 - `PORT`: The port to connect to on the remote server - *Default: 22*.